Ireland Team vs England In 1995 – Where Are They Now?

 CB Alan Kernaghan (Manchester City)

 Born in Yorkshire, Kernaghan was one of the many English-born Ireland internationals in the 1990s, acquiring 22 caps and 11 clubs in a long career in England and Scotland.
 He was an unused squad member in USA ’94 and appeared for Ireland for the last time in 1996.
 He retired in 2006 and went on to have brief spells as manager of Clyde and Dundee.
-He then went on to be the only Ireland international to hold a coaching position at Rangers, but now is assistant manager to Uwe Rösler at Brentford.
+He then went on to be the only Ireland international to hold a coaching position at Rangers, before becoming the assistant manager to Uwe Rösler at Brentford, a position he left in December 2013.

 CB Paul McGrath (Aston Villa)